-We're tackling major health challenges affecting people living in urban, diverse and deprived areas
+We tackle major health challenges affecting people living in urban, diverse and deprived areas

-Lambeth and Southwark have a lot in common with other inner-city areas, not just in London but around the UK and internationally.
+Lambeth and Southwark have a lot in common with other areas, not just in London but around the UK and internationally.
 We believe we have a unique chance to collaborate with and learn from others who share our interests, and do something different together.
 We want our work to be led by evidence and to offer new insights.